sebalp100/space-travelers/README.md

 # 📖 Space Travelers Hub <a name="about-project"></a>

-> In this project, we are setting up website that allows user to reserve and book their favorite rockets, missions and dragons spaceships, using real live data from the SpaceX API.
+> In this project, we are setting up website that allows users to reserve and book their favorite rockets, missions and dragons spaceships, using real live data from the SpaceX API.

 ## 🛠 Built With <a name="built-with"></a>